-Unfortunately for Danny, Richard’s younger disabled brother, Ellen is made aware of how much Richard cares for his sibling.
-As a result, Ellen views Danny as an obstacle, leading to one of the most jarring, albeit key, moments that reveals the true coldness of her character.
-Still, Danny is not the only potential diversion for Richard’s love.
-Frankly, any man, woman, or child capturing Richard’s interest is quickly perceived as a threat by Ellen.
+Unfortunately for Danny, Richard’s younger brother, Ellen is made aware of how much Richard cares for his sibling.
+As a result, Ellen views Danny as an obstacle, leading to the most jarring, albeit key, moment that reveals the true coldness and more sinister nature of her character.
+Still, Danny is not the only potential diversion for Richard’s love; frankly, any man, woman, or child capturing Richard’s interest is quickly perceived as a threat by Ellen.

 As romance transitions into a nightmarish melodrama, another character is introduced who appears in stark contrast to Ellen’s neurotic possessiveness; joining Ellen and Rich is Ellen’s adoptive sister, Ruth, who serves as her foil.
 Unlike Ellen, Ruth acts as the wholesome and domestic depiction of a woman, as opposed to Tierney’s ever-calculating femme fatale role.

 While different characters and events vie for Richard’s attention, Ellen stops at nothing to be at the center of his affection.
 Over the course of the film, Ellen becomes more conniving and selfish in order to be the constant object of Richard’s affection.
 Behind her beauty is wickedness that Richard refuses to acknowledge, even as she commits several crimes that are motivated by her jealousy.

 Ellen Berent Harland: I’ll never let you go.
 Never, never, never.